© Keith Saunders

 The Sydney Morning Herald, December 2006

 With a Master of Music in Operatic Performance from the Royal Northern College of Music (UK), and BMusEd (Hons) from the Sydney Conservatorium, soprano Penelope Mills performs extensively in both opera and on the concert platform with internationally renowned conductors and orchestras including the Sydney, Melbourne, Queensland, West Australian and Tasmanian Symphony Orchestras, Sydney Philharmonia Choirs, Sydney Chamber Choir, Royal Melbourne Philharmonic, Sydney Concert Orchestra, Sydney Soloists and the Australia Ensemble.

 Penelope’s vast repertoire ranges from Bach Christmas Oratorio and B minor Mass, Handel Messiah, Mozart Requiem, to Mahler Symphonies 2 and 4 (MSO), Orff Carmina Burana, Poulenc Gloria, Mendelssohn’s Elijah, Midsummer Night’s Dream (SSO, Ashkenazy) and Beethoven Symphony No. 9 (Oleg Caetani and the MSO).
 Penelope’s operatic roles include Elettra (Idomeneo), Euridice (L’Orfeo) and Venus (Dardanus) for Pinchgut Opera; Fiordiligi, Gretel and First Lady for Pacific Opera; Tatyana (Onegin), Susanna (Le Nozze di Figaro), Nedda (I Pagliacci) and Zerlina (Don Giovanni) in the UK.

 With an interest in new music, Penelope has given several world and Australian premiere performances by composers such as Kaija Saariaho, John Peterson, Ib Norholm and Gordon Kerry.
 She has also sung Miranda in The Tempest by Thomas Adès with the MSO, conducted by the composer.

 A regular guest artist in New Zealand, Penelope has sung Orff Carmina Burana and Scarlatti Christmas Cantata (with Roy Goodman) as well as headlining the Summer Gala and Last Night of the Proms, all for the Auckland Philharmonic Orchestra.

-Penelope can be heard in many live broadcasts for ABC Classic FM.
-Live recordings for ABC Classics include Idomeneo (Mozart), Dardanus (Rameau) and L'Orfeo (Monteverdi) with Pinchgut Opera.
+Penelope can be heard in many live broadcasts for ABC Classic FM and her live recordings for ABC Classics include Idomeneo (Mozart), Dardanus (Rameau) and L'Orfeo (Monteverdi) with Pinchgut Opera.

 Penelope Mills is managed by Graham Pushee: firstname.lastname@example.org